SylverVB/SPN-BE-HW-W2D2-REST-API-Flask-Building-Blog/README.md

 ## API Documentation

 The API documentation is available via Swagger.
-After starting the application, navigate to `http://127.0.0.1:5000/api/docs/` to view the interactive API documentation.
+After starting the application, navigate to [http://127.0.0.1:5000/api/docs/](http://127.0.0.1:5000/api/docs/) to view the interactive API documentation.

+The API documentation is also available at the deployed server: [https://advanced-blog-api.onrender.com/api/docs/](https://advanced-blog-api.onrender.com/api/docs/).

 ## API Endpoints